Motivate your Teachers

 9- I create a Mentoring Program

-that's helpful and practical to implement.
-In some
+in a way that's helpful and practical to

 cases, I may